fulstak/rhombus-wiki/content/contribute.md

 ```
 ---
-title: Staking PART on your smartwatch
+title: Staking RHOM on your smartwatch
 subtitle: Stake your coins with every step taken
 slug:
 weight: 5